lexDAO/Grants/rewards/evergreen.md

 ## eligible activities for rewards

-### retweet/X a x.com/lex_dao post about donating to lexdaogrant.us
+### retweet/X a x.com/lex_dao post about donating to lexdaogrant.us or about becoming a LexDAO member

 #### 1 LxGrntCrd, Infinite supply